sanily2j/yggdrasil-genealogy/trunk/README.txt

 Requirements
 ============

-Before you can use Exodus, you must have the following software installed on your system:
+Before you can use Yggdrasil, you must have the following software installed on your system:

 *   An operating system.
-Exodus should work on any operating system that PostgreSQL, Apache and PHP will run on.
-Most of the development and testing of Exodus has been done on Linux, but it should also run under Windows, OS X, BSD, etc.
+Yggdrasil should work on any operating system that PostgreSQL, Apache and PHP will run on.
+Most of the development and testing of Yggdrasil has been done on Linux, but it should also run under Windows, OS X, BSD, etc.

 *   A Web server, eg. Apache <http://apache.org>.